Skip to main content

 • grinding

-• “Extremely grindy as XP takes a long time, shelf stockers only stock when empty leaving partially empty shelves alone.”
+• “Extremely grindy as XP takes a long time; shelf stockers only restock when empty, leaving partially empty shelves unattended.”

 • “Gets tedious opening 20+ boxes for one missing piece.”